oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 Products that receive but do not implement the ‘allow ipv4_connection’ Command:

 * MUST NOT respond with a OK/200
-* SHOULD respond with the 501 response code
+* SHOULD respond with the 501 Response code
 * SHOULD respond with ‘Target type not supported’ in the  status text
 * MAY respond with the 500 status code